dilnadev/CSS-Grid-Restaurant-Website/README.md

-A stylish and responsive restaurant website built with HTML, CSS, and CSS Grid.
-This project focuses on clean layout design, modern UI structure, and improving front-end development skills.
+This is a restaurant website project built using HTML and CSS.
+I used CSS Grid to create a responsive and structured layout.
+This project helped me improve my front-end design and layout skills.